gfx-rs/gfx-rs.github.io/_posts/2023-11-24-arcanization.md

 ## Lifting `RenderPass<'a>` lifetime restrictions

 If you have used `wgpu`, there is decent chance that you have had to work around the restrictions imposed by the `'rpass` lifetime in a lot of `RenderPass`'s methods, such as `set_bind_group`, `set_pipeline`, and, `set_vertex_buffer`.
 The recent changes give us the opportunity to store `Arc`s where `&'a` references were previously needed which should let us remove these lifetime restrictions.
-A [pull request](github.com/gfx-rs/wgpu/pull/4768) is already open to address this.

 ## Internal improvements